ffrankies/kindschi-fellowship-journal/README.md

 - Using one-hot vectors with the tensorflow API without adding dimensions to tensors proved challenging.
 Luckily, with the embedding layer, the one-hot vectors were simulated instead of actually implemented.

-### Questions
+### Prospective

-- We need to find a way to make the RNN code less coupled from its current implementation, so that it could be readily used for the new dataset.
+- Need to find a way to make the RNN code less coupled from its current implementation, so that it could be readily used for the new dataset.

+## Week 3

+### Major Happenings

+- Installed [ray](http://ray.readthedocs.io/en/latest/install-on-ubuntu.html) on my laptop to enable saving of tensorflow variable weights.
+- Added functionality to save and load weights from a trained model.
+- Installed [tensorflow-tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) to enable visualization of the tensorflow graph, as well as variable summaries.
+- Added functionality for tensorboard to display the tensorboard graph, and some variable summaries.
+- Added an accuracy tensorflow operation to measure the accuracy of the model (as opposed to just the cross-entropy loss, which was the case before this change).

+### Roadblocks

+- I first attempted to save and load weights with the `tensorflow.Saver()` object, but kept running into an error where, after loading the previously saved graph, all previously saved changes would be lost during training.
+- I could not solve the above problem, and ended up using a third-party tool (ray) for saving and loading tensorflow weights.
+- I had the wrong tensorflow version for use with tensorboard, which caused errors when trying to visualize variable summaries until I upgraded tensorflow to version 1.3.0.
+- I had to install `tensorflow-tensorboard` using pip, which shouldn't have been the case according to tensorflow's docs.
+This may have been fixed after upgrading tensorflow, but I'm not keen on fixing what isn't broken.

+### Prospective

+- The RNN model should now be ready for training on a larger dataset - waiting on `Seawolf` in order to do that.
+- In the mean time, the model can be further improved with more layers, a YAML config file for storing settings (as opposed to command-line arguments, since there are so many configurable options), and making it more general-purpose (currently a lot of minor configuration changes would break it).